Generic Name: buprenorphine and naloxone (BUE pre NOR feen and nal OX one)

 Do not stop using buprenorphine and naloxone suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.

 Wear a medical alert tag or carry an ID card stating that you take buprenorphine and naloxone.
 Any medical care provider who treats you should know that you are being treated for narcotic addiction.
-Make sure your family members know you are using buprenorphine in case they need to speak for you during an emergency.
+Make sure your family members know you are using this medicine in case they need to speak for you during an emergency.

 Never crush or break a buprenorphine and naloxone pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
 This practice has resulted in death with the misuse of buprenorphine and naloxone and similar prescription drugs.

 Store at room temperature away from moisture and heat.
 Keep this medicine in the foil pouch until ready to use.
 After opening a pouch, you must use the medicine right away.
 Discard the empty pouch in a place children and pets cannot get to.